islam3ouf/Linear-Algebra-Visualization-With-Python/01-Vector-Visualization/docs/Vector-Addition.md

 This is one of the most beautiful geometric properties of vectors.

-When two vectors start from the same point, they create two adjacent sides of a parallelogram.
+When two vectors start from the same point, they form two adjacent sides of a parallelogram.

-The diagonal connects:

-- the **starting point**, and
-- the **combined endpoint** reached by following both vectors.

-Following vector **u** and then vector **v** leads to exactly the same destination as following the diagonal.
+Following **u** and then **v** reaches exactly the same destination as moving directly along the diagonal.

-The diagonal therefore represents the **total displacement**, which is precisely the definition of vector addition.

-In other words,
+Therefore,

 - First movement → **u**
 - Second movement → **v**
 - Combined movement → **u + v**

-The diagonal is not just a convenient drawing—it is the unique vector that represents both movements together.
+The diagonal represents the **total displacement** of both vectors and is therefore the unique resultant vector.

 ---